danglingP0inter/danglingP0inter/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=danglingP0inter&layout=compact&theme=radical)](https://github.com/anuraghazra/github-readme-stats)

 **NOTE**: _Top languages are not indicative of the fact that I mostly code in these languages.
-This matrix merely indicate that I've uploaded most code in these languages on GitHub._
+This matrix merely indicate that I've uploaded most code in these languages on GitHub.
+Similarily, GitHub stats don't include contributions to private repositories._